JuliaComputing/pluto-vscode/README.md

 # pluto-vscode
-Pluto inside a VS Code Webview, WIP.
+Pluto inside a VS Code Webview, WIP. **You currently need some nodejs/npm skills to be able to run this, we don't ship a prebuilt extension yet.**

 This extension will automatically:
 - Launch the Pluto server for you